KoolChain/tradebot/python/README.md

 * `Orders`: columns A to N
 * `Fragments`: columns A to I

-**Important**: There is a 5M cell limit per spreadsheet, it is advised to removec excess columns from the sheets above.
+**Important**: There is a 5M cell limit per spreadsheet, it is advised to remove unused columns from the sheets above.

 ## Authorizations